justhowe/Moffat-Bay/README.md

          |--login.php
          |--style.css
 ```
 then we will have a clean url like a real website https://some-website/login
+- check db locally with `mysql -u moffat_user -pmoffat_password -h localhost -P 33306 -D moffat_db`